Purchasing Radioactive Materials

 uSOURCE is the University of Toronto’s new online marketplace.

-If your order is placed before 10:30 am (working days) it will approved in the same day.
-Any orders which do not appear in the queue by the check time will be processed the following business day.
+Any orders which do not appear in the queue by 10:30 am will be processed the following business day.
 Any orders which do not meet the criteria for approval will remain in the queue until corrected by the originator.

 Special Orders and Transfers

-All special orders, and shipment correction requests will continue to be managed by regular notification sent via campus mail to Radiation Protection Services, Environmental Health and Safety, Room 702, 215 Huron Street, or via fax at 416-971-1361.
+All special orders and shipment correction requests will continue to be managed by the Radiation Protection Service, Environmental Health and Safety, 7th Floor, 215 Huron Street.